-Technology consultants are hired to do many things.
-These could include custom software development, infrastructure planning, security analysis, and risk assessment.
-Technology consultants could also advise on the strategic or financial sides of technology and software, such as how to invest in cost-efficient systems or how to integrate new software across multiple departments.
+Tech consultants often work with a business’s executives, leaders, and senior managers.
+They might also advise on the strategic or financial sides of technology and software.
+For example, talking about how to invest in cost-efficient systems or how to integrate the Internet of Things across departments.

 How to Become a Technology Consultant

-If you’re interested in a career in technology consulting, here are a few tips to help you get started.
+If you’re interested in a career in business technology consulting, here are a few tips to help you get started.